facebook/react/docs/docs/jsx-02-html-differences.md

 ---
-id: jsx-gotchas
+id: jsx-html-differences
-title: JSX Gotchas
+title: JSX — HTML Differences
-permalink: jsx-gotchas.html
+permalink: jsx-html-differences.html
-prev: jsx-spread.html
+prev: jsx-overview.html
-next: interactivity-and-dynamic-uis.html
+next: jsx-conditional-statements.html
+redirect_from:
+  - docs/jsx-gotchas.html
+  - tips/self-closing-tag.html
 ---

 JSX looks like HTML but there are some important differences you may run into.